ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 To have a clear mental image of what's going on here, you should understand how Vim mappings work, what the `<leader>` and `<localleader>` keys do, and what the `<Plug>` keyword means.
 If you want to learn about these topics now, take a detour and read through the final article in this series, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}).
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}).

 For the present purposes, here is how to interpret the table: